-Being in the moving industry gives me the opportunity to talk to people from all over the country.
+Being in the moving industry gives us the opportunity to talk to people from all over the country.
 Regardless of location, when it comes to moving, people share a lot of the same concerns.
-One issue that is sometimes overlooked is trailer parking.
-With the slow down in the housing market, more and more people are living in rental properties and/or storing a portion of their things.
-I talk to a lot of people with questions about parking in these situations.
-Each case is different, but communication is the key to making it work.
+One issue that comes up often is parking—specifically when it comes to parking larger equipment like the moving trailer.

 If you are deciding between multiple apartments or storage units, select a location free of low hanging power lines and tree-branches.
 If there is a gated entryway, make sure there are no sharp turns following the entrance.
 Remember: just because something can get in, that doesn't necessarily mean it can get back out again!